Locality of reference

 In particular disks are often read out in reasonably-sized sequential chunks, so the disk and/or OS may readahead, caching the next few megabytes.
 (In pathological cases this is structurally worse - so then you disable it - but in most cases it's neutral to positive)

-RAM access from execution have some more complex patterns, but happening literally all the time, so memory locality is treated as a special case.
+RAM access from execution have more complex patterns, but are also so central and happening literally all the time that memory locality is treated as a special case (of, mostly, spatial locality).

 The design/layout of hardware caches like L1 and L2 is a study in itself.
 You can read up on why e.g. cache lines are the concept that they are, and how it relates to DDR bursts in current practice, and more.